zikunz/chatbot/README.md

 1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
 1. Import the project into IntelliJ as follows:
-   1. CLick `Open`
+   1. Click `Open`
    1. Select the project directory, and click `OK`
-   1. 1.
-If there are any further prompts, accept the defaults.
+   1. If there are any further prompts, accept the defaults.
 1. Configure the project to use **JDK 11** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).
 1. After that, locate the `src/main/java/Duke.java` file, right-click it, and choose `Run Duke.main()`.
 If the setup is correct, you should see something like the output below.